ROSEBURG TO COOS BAY RELAY

 3. Remember to download the map before leaving town.
 There is no service for most of the route.

-10. Dora Library will be open for us to use their bathrooms, wash our hands, and access cellular service.
+11. Dora Library will be open for us to use their bathrooms, wash our hands, and access cellular service.
 Please stop in and say hello.

-11. Fairview Church has also been a key stop along the way.
+12. Fairview Church has also been a key stop along the way.
 Such a beautiful little church with a bathroom available.

 Race Description

 Beautiful course on quiet country roads along a river featuring waterfalls, big trees, and serious hills.
 This is a 68-mile, 5 person running team or 24-mile, 4 person walking team.
 Staggered start depending on predicted finishing time.
 The slowest running teams (or those who want to get more value for money) will start at 6AM.
-Runners start at KPIC-TV parking lot in Roseburg, walkers start in Laverne Park, Coquille.
+Runners start at the ADAPT parking lot in Roseburg, walkers start in Laverne Park, Coquille.

 The race will finish at the Coos Bay History Museum (1210 N. Front Street, Coos Bay).
 There will be free dinner and a 7-Devils beer (thanks 7-Devils!) for all participants.

 IMPORTANT INFORMATION ABOUT REGISTERING: All registration is on-line (sorry, it just got too much to enter everything and, well, you guys run better than you write).
 The team captain will enter a team name and pay for the entire team.
 Team members must register themselves (find your team by scrolling under “Select Existing Group/Team”) and enter estimated times for 10k (68-mile run) or 1 mile (24-mile walk) distances so we can provide your team with an accurate start time.
-Registration closes April 1.
+Registration closes April 1 (no foolin’).

 No race-day registration.